Frequently Asked Questions

 No you do not need to be a member to race.
 However, we hope that you consider joining the club to give back to the program.
-During the Covid era we require all guests to pre-register for events.
+We require all guests to pre-register for events.
 We will not allow drop-in registrations.
-More information on membership can be found here.
+More information on membership can be found at harvardsportsmensclub.com.

 Yes, we welcome biathletes of all abilities and experience levels.
 In the winter we offer ski or snowshoe courses.
 In the spring, summer, and fall we offer running, biking, or walking courses.
 We also ensure that our expert racers have the most genuine race experience possible.
 So as you get more comfortable with the sport, you can race at an expert level.
 Our expert racers are very willing to welcome you into the sport.

-While we don’t have official loaner rifles we do have members who have rifles that they will loan out.
+While we don’t have club loaner rifles we do have members who have rifles that they will loan out.
 If you need a loaner, let us know before a race.

 We will help you learn how to safely shoot a rifle.

 Yes.
 You don’t need an official biathlon rifle, but your rifle does need to comply with these rules.
-If should be a .22LR with peep sights (no scopes).
-For ammunition it should be standard velocity, 40 grain, lead, round nose.
+It should be a .22LR with peep sights (no scopes).
+Ammunition should be standard velocity, 40 grain, lead, round nose.
 No copper or hollow point ammo.
 The rifle should either be a single shot rifle or one with a 5 round magazine.